How to Make a DIY Craft Gift Basket For Your Friend’s Birthday

 Your crafty friends and family will enjoy this crafting gift basket like this, too!

-Your crafty friend’s would enjoy something like this, too!
-Keep reading to find out how to do it:
+Keep reading to find out how to make it.

 So I hit up the thrift store (surprise, surprise) and found this cute, but a bit too